Do you love nitro cold brew but can’t afford it?

 Does nitro brew have more caffeine?

 Nitro cold brew contains more caffeine than regularly brewed coffee.
 It also has more caffeine than iced coffee.
 The cold-brew method uses more coffee to get the final brew in terms of the coffee-water ratio.
-That means there’s more caffeine in cold brew, but it also depends on the coffee manufacturer.
+That means there’s more caffeine in cold brew, though that may also depend on the coffee manufacturer.

 Do you add cream to nitro cold brew?

-You can add anything you’d like to nitro cold brew.
+You can add anything you’d like to notro cold brew.
 Cream, sweeteners, and flavors as well (vanilla, toffee, hazelnut).
 You can dress it up any way you’d like.

 What does nitro cold brew taste like?